Geometric Methods in Modular Representation Theory of Finite Reductive Groups

 - O. Dudas and G. Malle, Modular irreducibility of cuspidal unipotent characters, preprint (2016).

-A first meeting with the members will be organized in September 2017 in Paris.
+A first meeting with the members will be organized September 8.
+2017 in Paris (Sophie Germain, room 6033 starting from 10am).
+The speakers will be Ramla, Cédric and Jean-François.